Jack-tech32/Crop-Recommendation-System/README.md

 - Dataset from Kaggle
 - Built using Streamlit, Scikit-learn, and Python
-- Special thanks to professors, mentors & peers for support
+- Special thanks to professors, mentors & peers for supports